-Through the Schemes of Work, (e.g. Who Am I?, Human Rights and other Citizenship and British Values sessions) respect for other people is encouraged, especially age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, sexual orientation as protected characteristics under the Equality Act 2010.
+Through the Schemes of Work, (Living in the Wider World) respect for other people is encouraged, especially age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, sexual orientation as protected characteristics under the Equality Act 2010.
 It is also fostered through our ethos of having a "strong moral purpose at our core".